 Complete?
 GCSE revision Your Y11 knowledge is essential in supporting your transition to A level.
 Complete the "Well, what do you know" activities (WS1 and WS2) attached.
 Complete the WS1 without reference to textbooks or other resources.
-These tasks will be reviewed in your first biology lesson.
-Well, what do you Well, what do you - A Hood know?
-WS1.docx know?
-WS2.docx Start following resource, and complete the questions at the bottom of each page: Head start to A level Biology - Kindle free edition A Head Start - CGP rk Please note: Only pages 1 to 13, and 31 to 33 are compulsory.
-If you are unable to access the Kindle booklet above, please email: cbirds@ecgbert.sheffield.sch.uk preparation wo You must self-assess your work and annotate your answers in a different colour.
+These tasks will be reviewed in your first biology lesson. - A Head Start To get a head start and make the transition to Y12 easier, you must read the following resource, and complete the questions at the bottom of each page: Get a head start Please note: Only pages 1 to 13, and 31 to 33 are compulsory.
+Compulsory preparation work You must self-assess your work and annotate your answers in a different colour.
 You can find the answers at the end of the booklet.
 If you have any questions about this work, please either email Mrs Birds (email address above), or speak to one of your teachers as soon as you start the course.
-Compulsory Your teachers will ask to see evidence of this work.
+Your teachers will ask to see evidence of this work.
 I suggest that you print out the compulsory pages so that you can answer the questions on the back of each page.
-Alternatively, write your answers in full sentences on lined paper, and include clear sub-headings.
-Bridging work for combined science students.
-If you studied combined science, complete the document named "Bridging the gap - Combined to Y12" to get you up to speed.
+Alternatively, write your answers in full sentences on lined paper, and include clear sub-headings. - Bridging work for combined science students.
+If you studied combined science, complete the document named "Bridging the gap" to get you up to speed.
 You must self-assess your work and annotate your answers in a different colour.
-You can find the answers at the end of the booklet.
-Your teachers will ask to see evidence of this work.
+You can find the answers at the end of the booklet. stadentes Your teachers will ask to see evidence of this work.
 I suggest that you print the booklet out and write your answers in the spaces provided.
 Alternatively, write your answers in full sentences on lined paper, and include clear sub-headings.
 If you studied separate science, it wouldn't do you any harm if you had a go too!
-Bridging the Gap - Combined to